Ricardo-SS/Hackintosh-Yoga-520-i3-7100U/README.md

 # Doesn't work

 - Fingerprint reader.
-- Native wifi (has been replaced by an Intel 7265)
+- Native wifi (has been replaced by an Intel 7265) -  Recommend DW1560 - BCM94360NG (pluin and play).

 # Updade MacOS Monterey 12.3.1